 Free Confidential Lawsuit Evaluation: If you or a loved one has been diagnosed with a confirmable case of salmonella infection, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and our lawyers can help.

 What’s the problem?